Introduction to Facebook Marketing

 If you create a fan page for your business or organization, don’t promote yourself or your company or organization to the point where your page becomes overloaded with spam.
-Facebook fan pages that are filled with spam (even if done unintentionally) will most certainly turn off your visitors and if you keep doing it long enough, you’ll turn them away for good.
+Facebook fan pages that get filled with spam (even if done unintentionally) will most certainly turn off your visitors and if you keep doing it long enough, you’ll turn them away for good.

-Don’t ever hesitate to provide them to external links to other websites if that will provide them with the answer they need.
+Don’t ever hesitate to provide them to external links to other websites.
+However be sure that will provide them with the answer they need.
 Don’t be afraid that by giving them links to other sites they’ll forget about your Facebook page.
-They’ll remember you as a trustworthy source and will likely stick with you.
+They’ll remember you as a trustworthy source and will likely stick with you

 Facebook Marketing: Always Remember This